 Let's talk about sex

-- How will having sex change this relationship?
+- How will having sex impact you and your partner(s)?

 - What are your sexual expectations and how will you handle it if they aren't met?

-- Preparing for sex: What kinds of contraceptive methods are you and your partner going to use if you don't want to become pregnant?
+- What kinds of contraceptive methods are you and your partner going to use if you don't want to become pregnant?
 How will you protect yourself against sexually transmitted infections?